04 – March 3, 2019

 - In Quora, I was once asked what every employee should read.
-Easy I thought.
 My pick was the Ideal Team Player by Lencioni.
 I’m now adding a second book to the list–The Cilantro Diaries by Lorenzo Gomez.
-The book is not just for your staff, it’s for you too.
+The book is not just for your staff; it’s for you too.
 I’ll be rereading it again this year.
-One of my favorite takeaways is the implementation of a personal board of directors.
+One of my favorite takeaways is implementing a personal board of directors.

 - I’m a big believer in being an ongoing student of the arts and humanities (more on that later).
 Late last year, I promised myself I’d be reading more top-quality literature.
 Currently, I’m 3 chapters into The Remains of the Day.
 Good pick.
 Can’t wait to finish it.